-Recent research points toward a number of characteristics that distinguish high performing and underperforming salespeople and organizations.
+Recent research points toward several characteristics that distinguish high-performing and underperforming salespeople and organizations.
 The findings may be helpful to management and inform a strategy to evaluate and strengthen the performance of the sales team and the organization itself.
-Steve W. Martin, a teacher at the University of Southern California Marshall School of Business, recently conducted a study of almost 800 top level sales leaders; sales managers who sell and manage others; and salespeople responsible for quotas to find insights as to what distinguishes top performing sales organizations from average and underperforming ones; and high performing salespeople who exceed their quota from underperformers who miss their quotas by more than twenty-five percent.
+Steve W. Martin, a teacher at the University of Southern California Marshall School of Business, recently conducted a study of almost 800 top-level sales leaders.
+Sales managers who sell and manage others, salespeople responsible for quotas to find insights into what distinguishes top-performing sales organizations from average and underperforming ones.
+And high-performing salespeople who exceed their quota from underperformers who miss their quotas by more than twenty-five percent.
 Martin’s research covers a number of areas of interest to sales managers, including:

 The Sales Organization and Process

-Higher performing sales teams with higher annual revenue growth were held accountable and measured against quotas by management, and morale was generally higher.
+Higher-performing sales teams with higher annual revenue growth were held accountable and measured against quotas by management, and morale was generally higher.
 They also used more structured and controlled sales processes.

-• Process Driven – The high performing organizations had structured sales processes, described as closely monitored, strictly enforced or automated or disciplined; with the follow-up of leads closely monitored.
+• Process Driven – The high-performing organizations had structured sales processes, described as closely monitored, strictly enforced or automated, or disciplined, with the follow-up of leads closely monitored.

 Certain personal attributes distinguish high-performing salespeople, including the following:

-• Achievement Oriented Personality – Higher performers are often competitive, self-disciplined, and goal oriented, continuously measuring their performance.
+• Achievement Oriented Personality – Higher performers are often competitive, self-disciplined, and goal-oriented, continuously measuring their performance.
 They often show higher utilization of technology and systems such as CRM or sales acceleration platforms.

-• Situational Dominance – Higher performers often have the ability to guide the conversation with the customer, sharing knowledge and experience to control the interaction between them rather than being reactive.
+• Situational Dominance – Higher performers often can guide the conversation with the customer, sharing knowledge and experience to control the interaction between them rather than being reactive.

-Sales acceleration technologies are also able to provide a wide array of metrics on an immediate, real-time basis – allowing management visibility to see and closely monitor crucial metrics and key performance indicators quickly and clearly in order to have the ability to be proactive; as well as to evaluate results and test alternatives.
-These tools can be invaluable for sales managers in evaluating where and what might be the weak links in the sales team.
+Sales acceleration technologies are also able to provide a wide array of metrics on an immediate, real-time basis – allowing management visibility to see and closely monitor crucial metrics and key performance indicators quickly and clearly to have the ability to be proactive; as well as to evaluate results and test alternatives.
+These tools can be invaluable for sales managers in assessing where and what might be the weak links in the sales team.